-Traditional cutting of peat by hand where the turf is replaced to regrow at the bottom of the bank can be sustainable in all but the most sensitive of peatlands.
-Further advice should be sought from Scottish Natural Heritage where this is part of your planned moorland activity.
+Further advice should be sought from NatureScot where traditional cutting of peat by hand, where the turf is replaced to regrow at the bottom of the bank, is proposed as part of your planned moorland activity.

 Monitoring

 The production of a moorland management plan requires an assessment of moorland condition.
 This should be based on a straightforward description of current habitat condition, but should also describe the desired condition and objectives.